You can not select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 Possible values: flac, wav, aac-hi, mp3-320, aiff-lossless, vorbis, mp3-v0, alac.

--h, --help Display this help message.
+-h, --help Show this help message and exit.

 -j, --jobs=<jobs> Amount of parallel jobs (threads) to use (default: 4).